ee538/fall24-project-niveditha-7/REPORT.md

 The `CycleDetection` function determines whether there is a cycle in a subgraph defined by specific geographical bounds (latitude and longitude).

 #### **Implementation**

-1. **Extracting the Subgraph**:
-   - The function filters the graph to include only nodes within the specified geographical bounds (left, right, top, and bottom).
+1. **Subgraph Construction**:
+   - The function takes as input a square boundary defined by four coordinates: `left`, `right`, `upper`, and `lower`.
+   - It identifies all nodes that fall within this boundary using the `GetSubgraph` helper function.
-   - Constructs an adjacency list for these nodes.
+   - Builds an adjacency list (`subgraph_map`) for the subgraph by including only edges where both nodes are inside the square.

-2. **Depth-First Search (DFS)**:
+2. **Cycle Detection with DFS**:
-   - Implements a recursive DFS approach to traverse the subgraph.
+   - Uses a recursive helper function `DFS_CycleDetection` to traverse the graph.
-   - Maintains a `visited` set to track visited nodes and a `parent` map to detect back edges, indicating cycles.
    - During traversal:
-     - If a node is revisited (and it is not the direct parent), a cycle is detected.
-     - Otherwise, traversal continues.
+     - Marks nodes as visited.
+     - Recursively visits each neighbor.
+     - Detects a cycle if a neighbor has already been visited and is not the immediate parent node.

+3. **Edge Cases**:
+   - If the subgraph has fewer than three nodes, no cycle can exist.
+   - Handles disconnected nodes by iterating over all unvisited nodes in the subgraph.

 3. **Result**:
    - If a cycle is found during DFS, the function returns `true`.
    - If the DFS completes without finding a cycle, the function returns `false`.
---> Time complexity: O (n)
 --> Time taken: 16 ms

 #### **Performance**
-- **Time Complexity**: \(O(V + E)\), where:
+- **Time Complexity**: (O(V + E), where:
-  - \(V\) is the number of nodes in the subgraph.
+  - (V): Number of nodes in the subgraph.
-  - \(E\) is the number of edges in the subgraph.
+  - (E): Number of edges in the subgraph.
-- The adjacency list representation ensures efficient traversal.
+- **Space Complexity**: (O(V)), for storing visited nodes and recursive call stack.

  #### **Error Handling**
+- Returns `false` if the subgraph has fewer than three nodes, as a cycle is impossible.
-- Ensures the input bounds are valid.
+- Ensures only valid edges (within the square boundary) are included in the subgraph.
-- Handles edge cases where the subgraph is empty or contains isolated nodes (no edges).

-### Additional Notes:
-- **Practical Application**: Useful in detecting loops in road networks or identifying redundant paths.
-- **Optimization**:
-  - By limiting the graph to a specific geographical area, the function reduces unnecessary computations on the entire graph.
-- **Use Case**:
-  - In urban planning or traffic analysis, cycles might indicate problematic areas where vehicles could loop indefinitely or redundant roads exist.
-See the image for reference
 ![ Cycle detection](ubuntu/images/cycle.png)

 ****************************************************************************************************